secretstartups/handbook/business-technology/enterprise-applications/bsa/index.html.md

    - Participants: Enterprise Applications

 ### Business Engagement
 The purpose of engagement meetings is to focus on Roadmap Prioritization, Issues, Risks and Decisions.
 Engagement Meetings are strategic meetings to ensure that Enterprise Applications are aligned with their key business partners and they have clarity on our shared roadmap.
-Decisisons and timing are recorded in a shared Decision Log to ensure that there is clarity and decision are properly documentated (Prioritization).
+Decisions and timing are recorded in a shared Decision Log to ensure that there is clarity and decision are properly documented (Prioritization).

 **How we operate**:<br>
 1. Meetings are lead by function leaders and have a bi-weekly or less frequent cadence.